Subwoofer: Car audio

 Automobiles are not well suited for the "hidden" subwoofer approach due to space limitations in the passenger compartments.
 It is not possible, in most circumstances, to fit such large drivers and enclosures into doors or dashboards, so subwoofers are installed in the trunk or back seat space.
+This became a powerful reason behind teenager adoption.
+Having a vehicle with a system equipped with powerful subwoofers would become both, a source of pride for the owner and a nuisance for the rest of the people on the road.
 Some car audio enthusiasts compete to produce very high sound pressure levels in the confines of their vehicle's cabin; sometimes dangerously high sound pressure levels.
+At first, sound pressure levels ranging from 130 decibels and 150 decibels were common during the 1980's.
+When the 1990's rolled around, the 170 decibel barrier was broken.
+Today, readings higher than 180 decibels are common in sound pressure competitions.
 The "SPL wars" have drawn much attention to subwoofers in general, but subjective competitions in sound quality ("SQ") have not gained equivalent popularity.
 Top SPL cars are not able to play normal music, or perhaps even to drive normally as they are designed solely for competition.
 Many non-competition subwoofers are also capable of generating high levels in cars due to the small volume of a typical car interior.
 High sound levels can cause hearing loss and tinnitus if one is exposed to them for an extended period of time.